The following questions and topics are those that we are asked about most often. Feel free to call us anytime for more clarification.

-Individual families will make the decision on the privacy level of sharing their webcast.
-All webcasts are password-protected and are retained and can be viewed indefinitely.
+Individual families will make the decision on the privacy level of sharing their live stream.
+All live streams are password-protected and are retained and can be viewed indefinitely.

 Let your friends and family feel connected to their loved ones and to gather and honor regardless of where they are.

 In California, certain laws do exist when it comes to scattering ashes.
 In most national parks, you must secure a permit prior to scattering, and sea scatterings require your vessel to be at least 500 yards from the shore.
 They can’t be sprinkled along the seashore or a riverbank.
 They cannot be scattered in national forests.
 And anywhere people decide to scatter ashes, they need a county burial permit and written permission from the property owner.